How do I see a Counselor at Berkeley City College?

 Drop-in counseling hours for the 2014-15 school year:

 Berkeley City College is closed on Saturdays and Sundays.
-The counseling office is very busy during the summer and fall registration periods, you may wish to call (510) 981-5036 to ensure that the office has not had to close early due to counselor availability.
+Due to peak registration demand during the Summer, Fall, and Spring registration periods, you may call (510) 981-5036 or email firstname.lastname@example.org to ensure that the office has not closed temporarily to accomodate the substantial amount of student drop-ins.

 Drop-in counseling sessions are limited to 15 minutes on a first-come, first-serve basis and can assist you with the following: